 However I don’t think it had ever really been like this before where the hero had done something so terrible to the villain.
 Something that like I said in any other version would actually be the heroes main motivation against their worst enemy.
 It helped to make Callisto and Xena more than just another cliched hero and archenemy feud.

-Incidentally Quentin Tarrrantino who directed Kill Bill is a huge fan of Xena and even cited Callisto as an influence on The Bride.
+Incidentally Quentin Tarrrantino who directed Kill Bill is a huge fan of Xena and even cited Callisto as one of his main influences on The Bride.

-Callisto also presents a terrible dilemma for Xena as well as a gruesome reminder of her past at the same time.
+Callisto also presents a terrible dilemma for Xena as well as a gruesome reminder of her past.

 Both Xena’s ruthlessness and her compassion ironically will cause more innocent deaths.